 There are many techniques that have been proposed for checking how much of the sample output from an MCMC should be disregarded as "burn-in," and whether equilibrium has been achieved.
 Of course none of these methods is definitive, but each is useful.
-The package BOA (Bayesian Output Analysis) (Smith (2005)) is standardly used for such checking.
+The package BOA (Bayesian Output Analysis) (Smith (2005)) and CODA (Plummer et al. (2006)) are standardly used for such checking.